 He’s systematically been destroying the lives of every police chief in Asia, and he’s now set his sights on Washington, DC.
 Between you and me, the police don’t have a chance.
 Do not miss the book that EVERYONE is talking about by the creative team that made CIVIL WAR the biggest book of the decade.

 As you can surmise I did not enjoy Nemesis.
-Sorry, Millar & McNiven’s Nemesis as it’s a creator owned work and as Millar notes in his afterward they didn’t get paid to create the series.
-The concept was interesting but it spiraled out without support from a decent foundation.
+Sorry, Millar & McNiven’s Nemesis as it’s a creator-owned work and as Millar notes in his afterward they didn’t get paid to create the series.
+The concept was interesting but it spiralled out without support from a decent foundation.
 At least they have a movie deal in the works: perhaps the screenwriter can give us a complete story.